MVRV Z Score

 ⌘

-MicroStrategy has just now acquired 27,200 BTC for ~$2.03 billion.
+MicroStrategy has acquired 2,138 BTC for ~$209 million.
 View their new purchase on Bitcoin Treasuries.

 Login